 Each issued and outstanding Series A Preferred Share shall be entitled to the number of votes equal to the result of: (i) the number of shares of common stock of the Company issued and outstanding at the time of such vote multiplied by 1.01; divided by (ii) the total number of Series A Preferred Shares issued and outstanding at the time of such vote, at each meeting of shareholders of the Company with respect to any and all matters presented to the shareholders of the Company for their action or consideration, including the election of directors.
 Holders of Series A Preferred Shares shall vote together with the holders of Common Shares as a single class.

-During the year ending September 30, 2016 and 2015, the Company did not issue any Series A Preferred Stock.
+During the twelve-month periods ended September 30, 2017 and 2016, the Company did not issue any Series A Preferred Stock.